-If you’ve received advance notice that you’ll be losing your health coverage, some SEPs begin 30 days before your anticipated policy termination date and extend until 30 days after the policy termination date.
-Our ColoHealth Personal Benefits Consultants will be glad to help you determine how long you have during your SEP to ensure that you have a policy before your SEP ends.
+If you’ve received advance notice that you’ll be losing your health coverage, some SEPs begin 30 days before your anticipated policy termination date and extend 30 days after the policy termination date.
+Our ColoHealth Personal Benefits Managers will be glad to help you determine how long you have during your SEP to ensure that you have a policy before your SEP ends.

-ColoHealth Personal Benefits Consultants can assist you in comparing your health plan options and determine if you qualify for a premium subsidy.
-Plans offered through Connect for Health Colorado are guaranteed-issue, so you don’t have to worry if you have any pre-existing illnesses – you won’t be denied coverage!
+ColoHealth Personal Benefits Managers can assist you in comparing your health plan options and determine if you qualify for a premium subsidy.
+Plans offered through Connect for Health Colorado are guaranteed-issue, so you don’t have to worry if you have any pre-existing conditions you won’t be denied coverage!

 Do you have questions about special enrollment periods?
-Reach out to a ColoHealth Personal Benefits Consultant at 800-913-6381
+Reach out to a ColoHealth Personal Benefits Manager at 800-913-6381

 How to Get a Health Plan if You Aren’t Eligible for a Special Enrollment Period

 It’s possible you weren’t able to get enrolled by the open enrollment deadline, or maybe you weren’t able to continue paying your premiums – how do you get a health plan now?
-Few options are available outside the open enrollment period, but your best course of action at this point is a low-cost healthshare plan or go with a short-term health plan.
+Few options are available outside the open enrollment period, but your best course of action at this point is a low-cost healthshare plan or a short-term health plan.

 Short-term plans are much less expensive than traditional health plans, and once you apply, you can usually have coverage within 24 hours.